 If a fair resolution cannot be obtained through negotiations, your attorney will likely file a lawsuit.
 While filing a lawsuit does not necessarily mean that your case will go to trial, it does mean that the stakes of the claims increase.

-The lawsuit process includes things like depositions, written discovery, and a trial may be necessary in some cases.
+The lawsuit process includes depositions, written discovery, and, in some cases, a trial.

 Truck accident victims in Texas can seek financial compensation, including economic, non-economic, and in rare cases, punitive damages.